Adaptive Visual Autoregressive Acceleration via Dual-Linkage Entropy Analysis

-We attribute above limitations to a fundamental oversight: treating scales and layers as isolated units while neglecting the continuous evolution of modeling dynamics across scales and layers.
+We attribute above limitations to a fundamental oversight: treating scales and layers as isolated units while neglecting the continuous variation in model predictions across scales and layers.
 Specifically, these methods rigidly partition the later stage and independently optimize the token reduction objectives for each scale or layer in the later stage.
 However, VAR inherently follows a coarse-to-fine transitional process that necessitates consideration of continuous modeling evolution across both scales and layers.
 Thus, we argue that it is essential to adopt a dual-linkage (scales and layers) adaptive token reduction method.

 From the viewpoint of information theory, autoregressive generation is essentially a process of progressively reducing sequential uncertainty through successive observations.
 Each token generation represents a new observation.
 As a direct measure of uncertainty, entropy effectively reflects the change in predictive uncertainty throughout the process.
 A high-entropy token signifies a highly uncertain prediction with the newly observed information that may significantly impact subsequent distribution predictions, typically corresponding to larger potential for entropy reduction.
 Therefore, accurately modeling it offers substantial information gain\footnote{Information gain, a fundamental concept in information theory, quantifies the reduction in predictive uncertainty.} to further reduce sequential predictive uncertainty.
 Conversely, low-entropy tokens correspond to confident predictions for the current states with limited marginal impact on further narrowing distributions.
 Moreover, entropy variation allows us to analyze the uncertainty reduction process across scales or layers, thereby capturing the evolution of modeling dynamics.